google/dspl/docs/dspl2-spec.md

     "latitude": 47.6965545,
     "longitude": 13.34598005
   },
-  "parentValue": "#country_group=eu"
+  "parent": "#country_group=eu"
 }
 ```
-*Note*: In the above example, `parentValue` is given by ID rather than as a DimensionValue object with `codeValue` of 'eu'.
+*Note*: In the above example, `parent` is given by ID rather than as a DimensionValue object with `codeValue` of 'eu'.
 Processing software should behave the same with either form.

 Similarly, a DimensionValue in an Observation can refer to a DimensionValue defined in its CategoricalDimension’s `codeList` by code: